-Usually the sun shines all year round in the morning and in the afternoon / evening clouds move over the forest, which is what the cloud forest owes its name to.
+Usually, the sun shines all year round in the morning and in the afternoon / evening clouds move over the forest, which is what the cloud forest owes its name to.

-Spanish at communication level.
 For optimal preparation for your volunteer work on the organic farm in Ecuador, we advise you to take a Spanish course before the program starts.
 This gives you the opportunity to slowly get used to the language, culture and mentality.